mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.3/index.md

 - DCOS-19009 - The DC/OS CLI can now retrieve metrics for DC/OS data services.
 - DCOS-19090 - Fixed undocumented privilege being required for setting up CLI access for a non-superuser. [enterprise type="inline" size="small" /]
 - DCOS-19383 - UI: Secrets are no longer removed from an app when non-superusers edit a Marathon service that uses secrets. [enterprise type="inline" size="small" /]
-- DCOS-19452 - The DC/OS OpenSSL library is now configured to not support TLS compression anymore (compression allows for the CRIME attack).
+- DCOS-19452 - The DC/OS OpenSSL library is now configured to not support TLS compression anymore (compression allows for the CRIME attack). [enterprise type="inline" size="small" /]

 # Notable changes in DC/OS 1.10.2